Residual gauge theory for quanta of surface plasmons: applications

 The dispersion relation of the TE mode is obtained from Eq.~(\ref{eq:TE}) as a purely relaxational mode:

 The correction to the lifetime by the term $\frac{\sigma_0 \mu_0}{2k_x}$ is negligible and practically unimportant.
 However, the presence of $c$ suggests that the TE mode is closely related to light.
-As far as we know, the existence of this mode has not yet been explored experimentally.
 The TE mode remains hidden in metals, but as we will show later, the TE mode itself begins to oscillate when electrons are bound to nucleons (Sec.~\ref{ssec:lorentz}).
 Moreover, in the presence of an external magnetic field, the TE mode can hybridize to the TM mode at the boundary of 2DEG to form chiral edge magnetoplasmons (Sec.~\ref{ssec:emp}).